-Applications for training in October will open soon!
-See below for details
+Applications for training in October will open in the new academic year.

 We offer excellent listening skills training to all hotline volunteers to best prepare you for the lines, plus continuous support from other volunteers and trained support staff.
 All we ask is that you are non-judgemental, empathetic and can adapt to the vast variety of calls we receive.
 It’s a great opportunity to get to know other nice people, learn listening skills and learn about mental health.

 We have two intakes for Hotline Volunteers.
 The largest is in October, but we now offer a smaller group of students the opportunity to train in February, as we know October can be a busy time already!

 Who can volunteer with us?